-We are pleased to invite you to attend the 2023 Annual Meeting Stockholders of PMV Pharmaceuticals, Inc. (the "Annual Meeting") to be held on Thursday, June 8, 2023 at 10:00 a.m., Eastern.
+We are pleased to invite you to attend the 2024 annual meeting of stockholders of PMV Pharmaceuticals, Inc. (the "Annual Meeting") to be held on Thursday, June 6, 2024 at 10:00 a.m., Eastern.
 The Annual Meeting will be a virtual meeting conducted exclusively via the Internet.
 There will not be a physical meeting location, and stockholders will not be able to attend the Annual Meeting in person.
-Details regarding admission to the Annual Meeting and the business to be conducted are more fully described in the accompanying Notice of Annual Meeting of Stockholders and proxy statement.
+Details regarding admission to the Annual Meeting of Stockholders and proxy statement.